Go straight to the content

 Which martial arts are most suitable for children?

-Motor development in children and martial arts
+Motor phase of children and martial arts

-I once heard a karate master say, "Learn the kata, forget the kata..."
+I once heard a Karate master say: "Learn the kata, forget the kata..."

 Which martial arts are most suitable for children?